 You are welcome to join the new wheel spin of our history.

-This document is an open (in fieri) Magna Carta Libertatum: A programmatic, visionary and inclusive document to reclaim the space for the GNU generations, proposing a plan to be shared that already is being shared by many.
+This document is an open, collective and still in fieri expression of a large network of hackers and the beliefs motivating their actions.
+We aim to compile a programmatic, visionary and inclusive document to reclaim space in societies for the GNU generations, proposing a plan to be shared and that already is being shared by many.

 The dyne.org hackers network has become 8 years old this year.
 Of course, this text doesn't just talk about "us".
 Being an open network, we are including multiple contexts around the world, with which we share mutual help; as with our free software development activity and the sharing of on-line and on-site spaces.
 This document talks about our dreams, as they slowly but steadily are becoming reality.